 - 1 1/2 cups whole milk

 - 1 cup light cool whip

 Preheat oven to 350 degrees.
 Grease a 9-inch pie pan.

 Add wafers to the bottom of a food processor.
 Process until wafers are crumbs.
 Slowly add the butter in while pulsing the crumbs.
 Once the butter is incorporated, turn the processor on for another 10 seconds or so to evenly distribute the butter.

 Pour mixture into the bottom of the prepared pan and bake for 12-15 minutes until golden brown.
 Cool completely.
 (I like to pop the crust in the fridge to speed up the process)

 While the crust cooks and cools, make the filling.
 Add the cream cheese to the bottom of a stand mixer.
 Beat until light and fluffy.
 Add 1/4 cup of the milk, beat on medium speed until smooth.
 Add another 1/4 cup and beat until smooth.
 Repeat one more time with another 1/4 cup of milk.
-Add the remaining milk and vanilla, beat until smooth.
-Let the mixture still for five minutes until thickened.
+Add the remaining milk, vanilla, and pudding mix.
+Beat until smooth.
+Let the mixture sit still for five minutes until thickened.

 Fold the cool whip into the pudding mixture.